esyede/alitphp/README.md

 ### Playing with hive
 Hive (like a _bee hive_) is a variable that holds an array of whole system configuration.
 Alit provide simple methods to play with it.
-Let's take a look at some of them:
+Let's take a look some of them:

 Set a value to hive:
 ```php